sunnylalwani41/Star_War/README.md

 # Star War Warriors

-This website is a individual assignment, This is tell about star warriors.
+This website is an individual assignment, This is tell about star warriors.
 This website is our assignment during the Masai curriculum https://incredible-crostata-a30249.netlify.app/star%20wars .

 ## Features